 - 1. Insert DIM modules in Bank 0 through Bank 3 as required for the desired system memory. - Insert each DIM module vertically into its socket.
 Pay attention to the two notches to prevent inserting the DIMM at a wrong position.
 The component side of the DIM module must face the CPU socket.
 The prior statement is applicable for DIMMs with components on one side only. - Gently press the DIM module until it snaps upright into place in the socket - 4.
 For best results, install DIMM starting from bank 0 (the DIMM socket farthest from BX chip)

-To Remove: Use your thumb to gently push the edge of the socket and release the module.
+and release the module.
 Do this on both sides for each module.